psanch21/EasyTwitterAPI/README.md

 #### Step 2: Create the EasyTwitterAPI object
-The main object only has one parameter, the credential file of Step 1.
+The main object only has one required parameter, the credential file of Step 1.
 ```
 from easy_twitter_api import EasyTwitterAPI